Skip to content

 FeatureDescriptionKey

-Install servicesDeploy nodes, bakers, accusers, and DAL nodesEnter on Install
+Install servicesDeploy nodes, bakers, accusers, DAL nodes, Signatory, octez-indexEnter on “Add new”

 Monitor statusReal-time service status, sync progress, delegate activity-